kaelzhang/disposable-frames/README.md

 # disposable-frames

-Disposable frame scheduler which abandons frames if CPU is high. `disposable-frames` is useful for web pages with heavy DOM manipulation.
+Disposable frame scheduler which abandons frames if CPU is high or the I/O event loop is blocking. `disposable-frames` is useful for web pages with heavy DOM manipulation.

+`disposable-frames` detects the usage of CPU approximately by monitoring the hehavior of `setTimeout(func, 0)`.

 ## Install